mathesar-foundation/mathesar-wiki/engineering.md

 - [Backlog project](https://github.com/centerofci/mathesar/projects/2): tasks planned for the future.
 New issues end up here automatically for triage.

 We use Matrix for ephemeral conversation.
 You can find us on [`#mathesar:matrix.org`](https://matrix.to/#/#mathesar:matrix.org) or our [Matrix community](https://matrix.to/#/+mathesar:matrix.org).

-In addition, the Mathesar core team meets weekly to plan out work and does public daily standups asynchronously on Matrix on [`#mathesar-standup:matrix.org`](https://matrix.to/#/#mathesar-standup:matrix.org).

 # Sections
 - [:white_check_mark: Code Review *Code review guidelines*](/engineering/code-review)